ANGELA WRIGHT - ARTIST

 4 to 6 July 2012

-WOOL INSTALLATION (ver 4) - WOOL MODERN EXHIBITION, PIER 2/3, HICKSON RD., WALSH BAY, SYDNEY, AUSTRALIA
+WOOL INSTALLATION (ver 4) - WOOL MODERN EXHIBITION, PIER 2/3, HICKSON ROAD, WALSH BAY, SYDNEY, AUSTRALIA

 http://www.campaignforwool.org/woolmodern/